 There are two kinds of cyber liability insurance: first-party and third-party.

 First-party cyber liability insurance covers cyberattacks and data breaches at your place of business.
 It provides vital protection for any business that handles financial transactions, Social Security numbers, and other sensitive client information.
 This policy can cover expenses related to:

 If one of your clients suffers a data breach or cyberattack and holds you responsible, you could face a lawsuit.
 For example, a tax preparer could recommend software that turns out to be compromised.
 The affected client might decide to sue the tax preparer to recoup expenses.
 Third-party cyber liability insurance can shield your business from legal expenses related to a data breach by paying for:

 While cyber liability insurance protects against data breaches and cyberattacks, finance and accounting businesses face many other risks.
-Tax preparers, bookkeepers, and other finance professionals should also consider:
+Financial professionals should also consider: